VolodiaPG/penguin/README.md

 ### For the Web Part

-When developing the angular side of the project, you'll need to go the the `www/` folder and do a `yarn install`.
+When developing the angular side of the project, you'll need to go the the `penguinApp/` folder and do a `npm install`.
-Creating a symlink to the bin folder of the cpp part is also required : `ln -s /workspace/bin /workspace/www/src/assets/`.
+Creating a symlink to the `bin` folder of the cpp part is also required : `ln -s /workspace/bin /workspace/www/src/assets/`.

 # Usage